Script47/Toast/CONTRIBUTING.md

   - Submit bug reports
   - Submit pull requests
   - Help by answering issues
-  - Tell us if you are using the plugin and the project
+  - Tell us if you are using the plugin in your project (it helps!)

 Just a few guidelines (for now):